Q: Can I use your lyrics / song?

 Q: What microphone/ programs do you use?

-I currently use a Blue Kiwi and a Neumann TLM 103 microphone (depending on the song) with a Focusrite ISA One pre-amp and a Focusrite Scarlett.
+I currently use a Blue Kiwi and a Neumann TLM 103 microphone (depending on the song) with a Universal Apollo Twin X Duo audio interface.
 For my older covers (Before Dec 2012) I used a AT2020 mic, which I recommend if you're just starting out since it's more affordable!
-As for programs, I mainly use Logic Pro X and Adobe Audition CS5 for recording.
-If you're looking for a program to start recording with, I recommend Garage Band for beginners because it comes free with your computer if you own a mac (that's what I used when I started!), but I've also heard good things about Audacity, which is also a free program.
+But there are a lot of great mics out there.
+You don't have to spend a fortune!
+As for programs, I mainly use Logic Pro X for recording.
+If you're looking for a program to start recording with, I recommend Garage Band or Audacity, plus they're free programs.

 Q: How do you make your lyrics?